himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/aaae1t4s12.png)

-1. Enter the following text in the same chat and click on the **Submit icon** .
+1. Enter the following promot in the same chat and click on the **Submit icon** .

      ```
      Hi!
 I'm thinking about planning a trip to Paris from Jul 1–4 with my family (3 people total).
 We are vegetarian.
 We love sports, historic homes, art and food tours